 Choosing a good developer conference has always been hard.
-We make it easier by giving each conference rating from A+ (the best) to F- (the worst).
+We make it easy by rating each conference from A+ (the best) to F- (the worst).

 CRAFT is about software craftsmanship, presenting which tools, methods, practices should be part of the toolbox of a modern developer and company, and serving as compass on new technologies, trends.
 You can learn from the best speakers and practitioners in the software development community.
 CRAFT team excels at everything they do – from organization to the content.
 Our team has attended the conference and can confirm attention to every detail.

-DevTernity is the top tech conference in Latvia.
-Organisers say that they turn developers into architects and engineering leaders since 2015.
+DevTernity is one of the most demanded tech conference in Europe.
+Organisers turn developers into architects and engineering leaders since 2015.
 We spoke to attendees and attended the conference in 2017 and have to say that the conference is truly excellent.
 DevTernity focuses on the core areas that are paramount to your success — software architecture, clean code, and leadership.
 We took 1 star off because DevTernity is victim of its popularty — the rooms are overflowing with people.
 At DevTernity you learn more than at other conferences (CRAFT and GOTO Berlin are perhaps the only rivals).
 DevTernity has the best cost/value ratio among competitors.

 GeekOut is a two-day show for Java professionals.
 The conference is well-organized, has amazing venue and pretty stellar speakers lineup.
 GeekOut gathers ~600 participants every year and most of the feedback is extremely positive.
 The conference has much better cost/value ratio than other Java conferences in Northern Europe.
 We'd rank GeekOut even higher if the conference offered hands-on workshops.